kinoeater/fullStackJobScrapingApp/README.md

 ## FrontEnd
-- Can found under client folder.
+- Can be found under client folder.
 - Very simple UI developed with HTML, CSS and Vanilla JS

 ## BackEnd
+- Can be found under server folder.
 - Server: Express.js
 - Web Scraping: Puppeteer
 - Data is scraped from de.indeed.com